kfocus/kfocus-source/CONTRIBUTING.md

 ## Use the Correct Base Branch
 All development changes go into a default branch labeled `JJ-{YYYY}-{MM}` which is merged and tested prior to release.
-Please use this as the base branch for any Pull Request (PR).
+Please use this as the base branch for any Pull Requests (PR).

 ## Quality Checks
 - Ensure all code passes `shellcheck -x`.
-One may use shellcheck comments to ensure certain exceptions may allow to pass.
+Use shellcheck comments to allow approved exceptions to pass like so:: `# shellcheck disable=SC2091` eode analysis as well.
-- If you have access to IntellJ and BashSupportPro, please ensure it passes there as well.
-- Changes should have automated tests to ensure correctness, and updates here are greatly appreciated.
-See `test/README.md` for details on how to use or write.
+- Changes should have automated tests to ensure correctness.
+See `test/README.md` for details on how to write and use tests.

 ## Code Standard
-Please use the [Google Shell Style Guide][_0090] with the following refinements.
+Please use the [Google Shell Style Guide][_0090] with the following
+refinements:

 ### Header
 When creating a new file, use the following as a header.
-Notice, any contributions will transfer copyright to MindShare Inc.
+Notice, any contributions will transfer copyright to MindShare Inc, and GPLv2 is the required license.

 ```bash
 #!/bin/bash